pernbo93/Masterthesis/README.md

 Link to the thesis: (Coming soon)

-The observations used and description can be fined at: https://zenodo.org/record/1247012#.W6u2gWgzbIU
+The observations used with description can be fined at: https://zenodo.org/record/1247012#.W6u2gWgzbIU

 All data are raw data and to be usable the temperature needs to be corrected (to be retrieved to the raw value of the temperature):